Important Educational Disclaimer

 Boston College Center for Retirement Research found:

-However, Fortune’s analysis reveals this trend concentrates among higher-income young workers: 41% of top-third earners own Roth IRAs compared to just 4% of bottom-third earners.
+That said, Fortune’s analysis finds the trend is heavily concentrated among higher-income young workers: 41% of top-third earners own Roth IRAs versus just 4% of bottom-third earners.

 Professional Advice Matters